jacobcode01/Dashly/README.md

 ## Impact

 - Automated the workflow using GitHub Actions, achieving zero failures across 200+ runs at \~47 seconds each.
-- Simulated \~100 new transactions daily to replicate ongoing business activity and validate pipeline reliability.
+- Delivers an on-demand Power BI dashboard that auto-refreshes daily with no manual effort, eliminating ad-hoc reporting.
-- Connected Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates.
+- Surfaces actionable sales insights across regions, segments, and sub-categories to support data-driven business decisions.

 <hr>

 ## Key Insights

 - Standard Class drives \~60% of sales ($5.1M) and profit ($897K), making it the top profit-driving shipping mode.
-- Consumer Segment generates \~50% of revenue (\~$4.26M) and profit (\~$757K), our primary customer base.
+- Consumer Segment generates \~50% of revenue (\~$4.26M) and profit (\~$757K), the primary customer base.
 - Q4 (Oct-Dec) contributes \~27% of annual revenue, indicating strong seasonal demand, ideal for promotions.
 - Paper, Binders, and Phones are the top-performing sub-categories, together making up \~36% of total revenue.
 - West and East regions lead with \~58% of total sales, while the South with \~19% shows strong growth potential.